leolanese/Angular16-Stand-Alone-ComponentPartI/README.md

-# Angular 14.
-Testing Stand Alone Components.
-Part I.
+# Using Angular 16 to test Stand Alone Components (Part I)

 > Angular includes 2 (or 3) long-awaited features: `Stricly Typed Reactive Forms` and `Standalone Components`, as well as several minor like `new Diagnostics framework`, which provides improved feedback on template errors and best practices.